raxoft/form_input/README.md

   p.empty?        # Is the value nil or empty? p.filled?       # Is the value neither nil nor empty?

+  p.set?          # Was the parameter value set to something? p.unset?        # Was the parameter value not set to anything?

   p.required?     # Is the parameter required?
   p.optional?     # Is the parameter not required?